 Another historic first at the 222nd General Assembly (2016) was the election of the Rev. Dr. J. Herbert Nelson, II, as Stated Clerk of the PC(USA), the largest Reformed denomination in the United States.
 The son, grandson and nephew of Presbyterian pastors, Nelson is the first African American to lead the denomination in its history, which dates back to the 18th century.

 And rounding out the 10 historical figures is the Rev. Dr. Diane Moffett, a pastor from North Carolina with experience in faith-based advocacy and interfaith work.
 Moffett was elected as the first African American president and executive director of the Presbyterian Mission Agency by the 223rd General Assembly in 2018.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: black history month, hidden figures, historical firsts: african americans in the presbyterian church (u.s.a.), katherine johnson, lucy craft laney, pioneering presbyterians, presbyterian mission agency, rev. denise anderson, rev. dr. diane moffett, rev. dr. j. herbert nelson ii, rev. dr. Katie geneva cannon, rev. edler garnett hawkins, rev. john gloucester, rev. william henry sheppard, thelma c. davidson adair

-Ministries: Communications, Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice
+Ministries: Communications, Racial Equity & Women’s Intercultural Ministries, Gender, Racial and Intercultural Justice